Substitutes For Thai Basil And Sweet Basil – Easy Equivalents

 Italian seasoning is a spice blend made of similar herbs like basil, oregano, parsley, thyme, rosemary, and peppercorns.
 Moderate use of Italian seasoning in place of basil can produce a somewhat similar taste.
 It is a great substitute for basil, especially when you’re making pasta sauce.

-Note, when you are using this seasoning, you have to balance other spice ingredients in your recipe accordingly.
+Note, that when you are using this seasoning, you have to balance other spice ingredients in your recipe accordingly.

 One teaspoon of Italian seasoning is enough to replace 3 teaspoons of fresh basil.